 Look around and you’ll find a lot of information here.

 While Earthjustice is providing pro-bono legal work, your donation will go directly towards the costs of expert reports, affidavits and in some cases testimony that need to be prepared in our on-going legal battle to preserve Seneca Lake.
-Our independent expert Geologist, Hydro-geologist, Risk Analyst, Noise Expert, Economist and Community Character Expert are providing Governor Cuomo with the research he needs to build a case for denying permits to Crestwood.
+Our independent expert Geologist, Hydro-geologist, Risk Analyst, Noise Expert, Economist and Community Character Expert are providing Governor Cuomo and DEC Commissioner Basil Seggos with the research they need to build a case for denying permits to Crestwood.
 We expect the cumulative cost for these additional reports and testimony will be up to $130,000.
 Your donation will be used for this expert testimony either in the event of a full hearing, or an appeal.

 Please consider donating to support our work.